 - Current Salem State University employees are not eligible for Assistantships.

 Graduate and Research Assistants receive several benefits in return for their time and work.
 Among these are:

 - Tuition remission for fall and spring semesters (free tuition; the student is responsible for all fees).
 Tuition remission is considered a financial resource in any financial aid award.

-- Financial help that allows the students to focus on their studies instead of a full-time job.
+- This financial help allows the student to focus on their studies instead of a full-time job.

 - Hands-on professional experience in projects and/or research applying theory to practice.
 This is a great opportunity to increase future employment options.

-The application deadline is March 1.
+The deadline to apply for the next academic year is March 1.
 Assistantships are generally awarded by May 30.

-Applications will still be accepted after March 1, although students who apply after the deadline will be placed on a waiting list to be considered for any assistantship positions that may become available.
+All new admits and current students of a graduate degree program are encouraged to apply for an Assistantship at any time.
+Applications will still be accepted after March 1, although students who apply after the deadline will be placed on a waiting list to be considered for any Assistantship positions that may become available.
 Candidates on the waiting list may be considered for other opportunities within the university.

 School of Graduate Studies